 President Trump issued multiple executive orders that target immigrants, refugees, asylum seekers, and Muslims.
 His administration is seeking to significantly expand the immigration deportation force by tripling the number of Immigration Customs Enforcement (ICE) agents, increasing militarization at the U.S. border, and expanding immigration detention.
-Through the President's executive orders, the administration is furthering an exclusionist agenda that does not represent the welcoming communities across the United States.
+Recently the Supreme Court issued a decision that allows the administration to limit the entry of refugees to those who have a "bona fide relationship with a person or entity" in the United States.
+The Trump administration is using this ruling to discount many family relationships, as well as the relationships that refugees have with U.S.-based resettlement agencies.
+This interpretation is morally and legally wrong.
 As people of faith, we are called to stand against these discriminatory policies.
 Together we can make a difference.